LibreLingo/LibreLingo-Houma-from-EN/course/01-Greetings/skills/01-greetings-2.md

 ### Sentence Structure
 In Uma, the verb always goes at the end of a sentence.

-#### "-(y)at"
+#### The Subject Marker *-(y)at*
 This ending denotes the subject of a sentence.
-We use "-at" on nouns that end in a consonant, and "-yat" for nouns that end in a vowel.
+We use *-at* on nouns that end in a consonant, and *-yat* for nouns that end in a vowel.
 Subjects go at the beginning of the sentence.

 #### Questions as Verbs
-In Uma, question words are considered verbs when making sentences, so they go at the end of the sentence.
-"Nãtah" literally means "is what" or "be what."
+In Uma, question words are considered verbs when making sentences, so they go at the end of the sentence. *Nãtah* literally means "is what" or "be what."

 So to ask someone what their name is, we start with the noun plus -(y)at, then the question verb:
-Tceyulhtcefuyat nãtah?
+*   Tceyulhtcefuyat nãtah?